 A Wheelchair Ramp assists passengers with a wheeled mobility device in boarding and detraining.
 Lower-level coach seating and accessible bedrooms are also available for those with mobility needs.

-Two food cars are on the Empire Builder; one offers grab-and-go food, while the other offers sit-down dining.
+Two food cars are on the Empire Builder: one offers grab-and-go food, while the other provides sit-down dining.

 Amtrak Empire Builder Cafe Car